seenthattinker/Conceptinero/government/eligible.md

-### 3.2 Company project versus SR&ED project {#s3_2}
+### 3.2 Company project versus SR&ED project

-A distinction must be drawn between a company project and an SR&ED project.
-"Company project" is a generic term referring to undertakings by a company to have an impact on its business; for example, building new facilities or expanding facilities, developing new products and product lines, changing business practices, upgrading processes and
+A distinction must be drawn between a company project and an SR&ED project. *Company project* is a generic term referring to undertakings by a company to have an impact on its business; for example, building new facilities or expanding facilities, developing new products and product lines, changing business practices, upgrading processes and